 A few citations could be deleted as they come from low-quality and irrelevant sites.
 Since this is not always possible, it would be wise to disavow any links to the site from those domains.

 There is an email capture at the absolute bottom of the page.
 It simply says “subscribe”.
 Okay… what would visitors be subscribing to?
 Why would they want to subscribe?
-How do you answer the WIIFM (what’s in it for me) question in their minds?
+How do you answer the WIIFM (what’s in it for me) question?

 I signed up to see what happened.
 The subscription box turned into a thank you message, but I didn’t receive any kind of confirmation email.
 I’m left wondering if the email functionality is even used.